AgiBla/Encrypt/README.md

 ## Development Process

-- How was work distributed
-- How did the initial idea you showed in the preliminary presentation change over time.
+- The work was distributed among the team members considering the strengths of each of them to make sure everyone felt comfortable with their part.
+Tobias implemented the database and worked on the final report .
+On the other hand, Tasio implemented the file encryption and the Random.org request .
+Meanwhile Jon Ander worked on the app translation and the UI alongside Tasio.

+- The initial idea we had in the presentation didn't change during the development of the project and we feel like the end result is a good reflection of the idea we exposed three weeks ago.

+TODO
 - Which features would you implement, what would you do differently if you were to continue this project with more time?